martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 from consideration and discussion.
 At the same time, updating a draft indicates continued interest from the authors.

-Working group chairs might choose to concentrate efforts on drafts that have been recently updated.
+People might choose to concentrate efforts on drafts that have been recently updated.
 For instance, when setting an agenda for a session, chairs might give precedence to documents that have been updated since the preceding session.

 Expiration has also been used as a reminder to authors to update documents.
-A substitute for expiration reminders might be to provide a note in advance of planned sessions.
-For instance, for an upcoming session N+1, a reminder might be issued for drafts that have not been updated in the interval between session N and session N+1, but were updated between session N-1 and session N.
+A standard automated mechanism MAY be implemented to remind authors and others watching a draft that it has not been updated for some period of time.
+It is suggested that such reminders be sent four weeks prior to each IETF plenary meeting.

 # Security and Privacy Considerations